CFR0901/selection-search/README.md

   destination of your choice.
 - Open the extension screen of your browser: [chrome://extensions](chrome://extensions).
-  - The Extension Management page can also be opened by clicking on the Chrome menu, hovering over More Tools then selecting Extensions.
+  - The Extension Management page can also be opened by clicking on the Chrome menu, hovering over "More Tools" then selecting "Extensions".
 - Enable Developer Mode by clicking the toggle switch next to Developer mode.
 - Press "Load Unpacked" and select the unpacked folder.